OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 الوساطة

    Labor markets
-       Actual pools of skilled or unskilled labor available within local, national, or global economies, and activities intended to reduce risk and to improve the efficiency of the labor market and to increase the employability of workers, including employment secu- rity and protection.
-Includes employment and advisory services, training and retraining, and labor market infor- mation systems, including the design, purchase, and implementation of computer software and hardware.
+       Actual pools of skilled or unskilled labor available within local, national, or global economies, and activities intended to reduce risk and to improve the efficiency of the labor market and to increase the employability of workers, including employment security and protection.
+Includes employment and advisory services, training and retraining, and labor market information systems, including the design, purchase, and implementation of computer software and hardware.

        | 🇫🇷 Marchés du travail
        | 🇪🇸 Mercados laborales
        | 🇸🇦 أسواق العمل

    Long-term unemployment
-       Refers to those who have been unemployed for more than a certain time period, such as 52 weeks (1 year, International Labour Orga- nization, Organisation for Economic Co-operation and Development) or 27 weeks (US Bureau of Labor Statistics).
+       Refers to those who have been unemployed for more than a certain time period, such as 52 weeks (1 year, International Labour Organization, Organisation for Economic Co-operation and Development) or 27 weeks (US Bureau of Labor Statistics).

        | 🇫🇷 Chômage de longue durée
        | 🇪🇸 Desempleo de largo plazo (DLP)